mrfishball/TicTacToeRubyRails/README.md

 ### Getting Set Up

-1. Fork this repository on GitHub.
+1. Clone this repository to your local machine.
-2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/TicTacToeRubyRails.git`
-3. `cd TicTacToeRubyRails`
+2. cd into the repo you just cloned.
 4. Initialize and start TicTacToeRubyRails.

 ```shell